CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 longterm kernels, but too risky to integrate into older ones.
 So be aware the fix you are hoping for might be one of those that won't be backported to the version line your care about.
-In that case you'll have no other choice then to live with the issue or switch to a newer Linux version, unless you want to patch the fix into your kernels yourself.
+In that case you'll have no other choice then to live with the issue or switch to a newer CQX96 version, unless you want to patch the fix into your kernels yourself.

 Common preparations